abednego-s/react-redux-challenges/src/05-lazy-load-slices/README.md

 ## Description

 We have two slices, `userSlice` and `postSlice`.
 With `combineSlices` we can combine those slices into a single reducer.
 However, how about making only `userSlice` available at first and injecting `postSlice` later?
+There is a button on the screen that, when clicked, will lazy load the `postSlice` to the previously initialized `rootReducer`.

 ## Run the test